 A quality program has a clear mission and well-defined goals, sound fiscal management, and clear policies and procedures that support quality and sustainability.

-7.1 Clearly defines the organizations’ mission, vision, values and goals and aligns this framework with specific outcomes to measure progress
+7.1 Clearly defines the organization’s mission, vision, values, and goals and aligns this framework with specific outcomes to measure progress

-7.2 Develops and employs an employee handbook that specifies internal policies and procedures
+7.2 Develops and employs an employee handbook that specifies internal policies and procedures and ensures staff are oriented to its contents

 7.4 Establishes and maintains clear attendance and participation expectations